 “We got more in-depth information in regards to signs of young people who might be struggling with their mental health,” Buell said.
 “We discussed how to approach the situation and attend to the young person’s needs during a crisis situation, along with barriers, judgement, and stigma.”

-Buell liked the open conversations that happened during the training and she found it was “helpful to see everyone’s perspectives of a situation.”
+Buell said she liked the open conversations that happened during the training, and she found it was “helpful to see everyone’s perspectives of a situation.”

-As she continues to help others and learn more ways to do so, Buell appreciates the knowledge Duckless is able to share, even with her already abundant experience.
+As she continues to help others and learn more ways to do so, Buell said she appreciates the knowledge Duckless.

 “I have had the privilege of working with Ann Duckless on tragic and non-tragic situations at LHS and her knowledge, support and guidance is beyond words,” Buell said.
 “I am looking forward to continuing to work with her to educate others on suicide prevention.”